SUBHASIS2007/git-advanced/README.md

 # git-advanced
-This is my second Repository.
+This is my second Git Repository.